All of East Africa Children’s Hope’s projects are locally led and managed by people from the community they serve.

 Director of Public Affairs, Patricia Gross, MUP traveled to Kenya for the first time in 2011 and was overcome by the obvious and urgent needs of the children at Upendo.
 The children’s positive attitudes and their providers’ hard work demonstrated their dedication and eagerness to succeed.
 Patricia felt that they not only needed EACH’s help, but that they deserved it.
 Patricia has more than five years of community journalism and nonprofit/government public relations experience.
-Patricia currently works as an Assistant Director of Construction at Brookfield Office Properties.
+Patricia currently works as an in construction in Colorado.

 Director of Legal Affairs, Scott Tiedke, Esq. has been a supporter of EACH for several years.
 Since its infancy, Scott has given not only his time but his professional advice to benefit the children of Good Hope and Upendo.
 Scott is a 2009 graduate of New York Law School and currently works as a lawyer in New York City.
 Scott will assist EACH with all legal matters.

 Director of Content Management, Sarah Torneten, MA started fundraising with Melanie in 2010 after hearing about the kids and their need for education.
 With two young siblings of her own, Sarah recognizes the value of an education and wants to help the children of East Africa reach their potential.
 Sarah is responsible for the website content and serves as an editor for EACH documents.
 She is currently working as a consultant in the development and maintenance of clinical research trials at various locations throughout the US.